 While the drive takes just under an hour, there’s plenty to see and do along the way in the Waitakere Range.
 Hiking trails, waterfalls, and charming small towns top the list of things to see.

 If you have more time, I suggest staying on the peninsula for a few days to reach the remote reaches of the northern peninsula and the epic hiking trail between Fletcher Bay and Stony Bay.
+The Coro happens to be one of my favourite places in NZ.

 Saving the best for last, right?
 Hobbiton is the most-visited attraction in New Zealand, although you’d never know it was there just driving past.
 It is located on a farm in Matamata, about an hour east of Hamilton or two hours south of Auckland.